Amile Jefferson

-Amile O. Jefferson (born May 7, 1993) is an American basketball coach and former player.
-He is an assistant coach for the Duke Blue Devils men's basketball team of the Atlantic Coast Conference (ACC).
-He played college basketball for the Blue Devils where he served as a captain for three seasons, including for the 2014–15 NCAA championship team.
+Amile Oliver Jefferson (born May 7, 1993) is an American professional basketball coach and former player.
+He is an assistant coach for the Boston Celtics team of the National Basketball Association (NBA).
+He played college basketball for the Duke Blue Devils, where he served as a captain for three seasons, including for the 2014–15 NCAA championship team.

 High school career

 Jefferson was born and raised in Philadelphia and attended Friends' Central School where he was coached by Jason Polykoff.

 He was ranked as the No. 21 overall recruit in the 2012 high school class by Scout, as well as No. 25 by ESPN and No. 36 by Rivals.
 With his solid play, Jefferson was selected for the 2012 McDonald's All-American Game, where he scored eight points and grabbed three rebounds.
 He was also named Gatorade Pennsylvania Player of the Year and Philadelphia Inquirer Player of the Year as both a junior and senior.

 He led Friends Central to a 98–14 record and four Pennsylvania Independent Schools Tournament titles.
 He finished his high school career with 1,569 points, 839 rebounds and 189 blocks.
 He was a USA Today second-team All-USA as a senior in 2012 after averaging 19.9 points, 10.2 rebounds and 2.7 steals per game.

 Jefferson led the 2011 NBPA Top 100 Camp in scoring with an average of 20.8 points per game.
 And averaged 19.4 points and 7.0 rebounds at the 2011 Adidas Nations.
 He averaged 17.7 points, 9.7 rebounds and 1.9 blocks per game as a junior at Friends Central.